sdslabs/sdslabs.github.com/_posts/2019/2019-09-20-linux-party-experience.md

 There are three cases:

-* Only SSD or only HDD
+* SSD only or HDD only
 * SSD + HDD
 * Optane + HDD

 Now for HDD only laptops, the work is pretty straightforward.
 Shrink the required memory which you have calculated previously.

-For only SSD the process is the same as only HDD laptops except that you have to shift your SSD from RAID to AHCI using [this](https://support.thinkcritical.com/kb/articles/switch-windows-10-from-raid-ide-to-ahci).
-Step 5 of the previous link will vary with manufacturer, so explore your BIOS a bit (don't go on changing any random setting!) and you'll be bound to hit it or you can google for "<insert laptop model> RAID to AHCI".
+For SSD only laptops the process is the same as HDD only laptops except that you have to shift your SSD from RAID to AHCI using [this](https://support.thinkcritical.com/kb/articles/switch-windows-10-from-raid-ide-to-ahci).
+Step 5 of the previous link will vary with manufacturer, so explore your BIOS a bit (don't go on changing any random setting!) and you'll find the appropriate setting to switch or you can google for "<insert laptop model> RAID to AHCI".

-For SSD + HDD laptops, you would want minimize stuff on the SSD as it is generally small.
+For SSD + HDD laptops, you would want to minimize stuff on the SSD as it is generally small.
 In this case, allocate space for / on the SSD(minimal boot time) and /home on the HDD.

 For shrinking your Windows drives follow [this guide](https://www.dummies.com/computers/pcs/how-to-shrink-a-hard-drive-volume-in-windows/) for both SSD and HDD

 Optane is rare so first check [this](https://www.intel.in/content/www/in/en/support/articles/000023990/memory-and-storage/intel-optane-memory.html) to determine if you have Optane in use in case you are unsure.
 Installing Ubuntu on Optane is a bit complex so we won't be going there; use [this](https://support.cyberpowerpc.com/hc/en-us/articles/360014775073-How-do-I-disable-Intel-Optane-)(disabling Intel Optane memory with Intel RST is enough, no need disable from BIOS!) and install Ubuntu, but remember to keep an EXTRA 10 MB unallocated space at the END of your HDD which is required by Optane, other than the memory used by Ubuntu.
 Then use the previous guide to re-enable Optane.

-Use [this](https://askubuntu.com/a/521195) to apply the theory you learned. "/dev\*" type of names refer to HDD and "/dev/nvmp\*" refer to SSD.
+Use [this](https://askubuntu.com/a/521195) to install Ubuntu and configure the partitions according to your needs. "/dev/sd\*" type of names refer to HDD and "/dev/nvmp\*" refer to SSD.

-In `Device for boot loader installation` shown in the previous link select your SSD in case you have one or your HDD in other case.
+In `Device for boot loader installation` shown in the previous link select your SSD in case you have one or your HDD if you don't.

 # GRUB